-Task 6 - Seismicity studies
+Task 5 - Seismicity studies

 The Consultant shall plan and execute a probabilistic seismic hazard analysis and review previously undertaken studies to determine the seismic design parameters for the dams and appurtenant structures.
 The study shall establish the degree of earthquake hazard for the project area, appropriate attenuation relationships and ground motion parameters at the dam site.
-This data shall be used in dam stability analyses, as discussed in Task C.

-Task 7 - Reservoir and Reservoir Rim Geological Studies
+Task 6 - Reservoir and Reservoir Rim Geological Studies

-The Consultant shall plan and execute a programme of reservoir and reservoir rim geologicalstudies.
+The Consultant shall plan and execute a programme of reservoir and reservoir rim geological studies.
 These studies, will provide input data for various project design tasks and will, inter alia, review the following: